 Many of the attendees also spoke of Durban’s experimentalism, both as a built space in its own right and as a platform for other cultural modes.
 One of the activists in attendance pointed to the promenade along Durban’s beachfront.
 A space of meaningful mixed used construction and diverse, effective programming.
 It exemplified the sort of success the city has historically had in experimenting with distinct solutions to citymaking.
 One artist went so far as to call Durban the weed that grows between the road and the sidewalk, a fitting postcard to the beat by its own drum city.

-The conversation proved much needed in this city and helped give the artists a sense of Durban’s confident fluidity and the vision of opportunity it inspires.
+The conversation was proven much needed in this city, and helped give the artists a sense of Durban’s confident fluidity and the vision of opportunity it inspires.

 - Watch: Durban uses architecture for pedestrian-friendly spaces